Lewis & ClarkCollege of Arts & Sciences

 Study Abroad

 Study overseas usually takes place in the spring of the junior year.
 Composers are strongly advised to travel on the London program, since this will best serve to enrich their musical education while overseas.
-The London Program will necessitate missing a course from the core sequence in composing, so special arrangements must be made to acquire necessary skills, whether through correspondence or on-site in London.
+The London Program will generally necessitate missing a course from the core sequence in composing, so special arrangements must be made to acquire necessary skills, whether through correspondence or on-site in London.

 Independent Study